sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 The sample folder also contains:
 - Board specific overlays and configurations.
 Contained in the `astarte_app/boards` folder.

-Some configuration and cmake utilites are stored in a shared `common` folder that does not contain any valid zephyr application.
-This folder also contains common Astarte interfaces shared by the samples and the tests.
-These interfaces have been designed to be generic in order for the `astarte_app` sample to demonstrate as much functionality as possible.
-The interfaces are defined in JSON files contained in the `astarte_app/interfaces` folder.
+The Astarte interfaces for this sample are defined in JSON files contained in the `astarte_app/interfaces` folder.
 In addition to the JSON version of the interfaces, an auto-generated version of the same interfaces is contained in the `generated_interfaces` header/source files.
 Those files have been generated running the `west generate-interfaces` command and should not be modified manually.